wazuh/wazuh-documentation/source/installation-guide/index.rst

 Installation guide
 ==================

-You can easily install Wazuh and get the most out of our security solution by following the installation workflow.
+Install Wazuh and its multiple components by following the installation workflow that best suits your enterprise needs.

-- Installation of the Wazuh server (Wazuh manager and Filebeat)
-- Installation of Elasticsearch, Kibana, and Wazuh Kibana plugin
-- Installation of the Wazuh agent

-To learn more about the Wazuh components, check the :ref:`getting started <components>` section.
+To learn more about each component and its capabilities, check the :ref:`Components <components>` section.

 Wazuh server installation
 -------------------------